ANSD1-8MTK/slcsp/COMMENTS.md

 bolster its robustness, particularly with testing.

-Additionally, I may have implemented this a little differently, such as creating classes for data objects where state needed to be managed if necessary and providing more flexibility for customization and accounting for a more general use case: e.g., allowing a user to provide one or more plan levels to calculate different kinds of plan rates for a zipcode, or writing the output to a file or somewhere else.
+Additionally, I may have implemented this a little differently, such as creating classes for data objects if state needed to be managed, or providing more flexibility for customization and accounting for a more general use case (e.g., allowing a user to provide one or more plan levels to calculate different kinds of plan rates for a zipcode, or writing the output to a file or somewhere else.

 In the case of what is essentially an ETL (Extract-Transform-Load) exercise though, I felt that a few hardcoded values based on the specific exercise